Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 ##Models

 Models must extend the swpMVCBaseModel class.
-This class itself extends ActiveRecord\Model, from the (PHP ActiveRecord library)[http://phpactiverecord.org].
+This class itself extends ActiveRecord\Model, from the [PHP ActiveRecord library](http://phpactiverecord.org).
 For query syntax, CRUD operations, basic model definitions, and overloading, refer to the ActiveRecord docs.
-The copy included in swpMVC (includes several modifications to make it more WordPress friendly, (it's backwards, sorry))[https://github.com/beezee/php-activerecord/compare/master...original], and the swpMVCBaseModel class includes several convenience methods, all of which are covered in this section.
+The copy included in swpMVC [includes several modifications to make it more WordPress friendly, (the diff is backwards, sorry)](https://github.com/beezee/php-activerecord/compare/master...original)
+, and the swpMVCBaseModel class includes several convenience methods, all of which are covered in this section.

 ###public static function tablename